Hoşyar Kadın: Marriage

 In 1811, Beyhan Sultan gave a grand banquet to Mahmud.
 During this time, he asked to have Hoşyar as consort.
 Beyhan consented to his offer and, after some days, sent her to the imperial harem, with a grand ceremony, and with magnificent presents, which she gave her as her dower.
 For ten days, the Sultan was most assiduous in his attentions.

 She was given the title of Fourth Consort.
 After nine months, on 29 June 1812, she gave birth to her first daughter, Mihrimah Sultan.
-She was followed three years later by another daughter, Zeynep Sultan, born on 18 April 1815, who died at the age of ten months on February 1816.
+She was followed three years later by another daughter, Zeynep Sultan, born on 18 April 1815, who died at the age of ten months in February 1816.
 Hoşyar was then elevated first to Third Consort, and later to Second Consort.

 When the time came to get Mihrimah Sultan a husband, Hoşyar resolved that she should make her choice.
 She showed her the portraits of several young men, each worthy of her hand.
 Mihrimah chose Said Pasha, and the two married in 1835.

 Shortly after his marriage to her daughter, Said Pasha incurred Mahmud's displeasure and was exiled to the provinces, to his wife's and mother-in-law's distress.
 At this time, Hoşyar was sufficiently sure of her influence to petition Mahmud directly and did so in a letter.
 She followed this up with two letters of thanks, one when Mahmud granted her request and ordered Said Pasha brought back to Istanbul, the other when he arrived.

 Mihrimah died in 1838 in childbirth, and with her, Hoşyar's last solace disappeared.
 With the death of Mahmud in 1839, she lost her influence at court.